maheshkn400/DevOps/Jenkins/Jenkins_installation.md

 ![](img/jenkins-01.png)

 This is Jenkins initial setup.
-Select to install suggested plugins or to install from your own selected plugins. (proceed with [SKIP] on this example)
+Select to install suggested plugins or to install from your own selected plugins. (proceed with [SKIP] on this example by selecting `x` icon on top-right of the page)

 ![](img/jenkins-plugins.png)